 Provide Value and Increase Sales With Relationship Selling

 Having a clear understanding of your prospect’s challenges, objectives, and professional goals is the first step in providing value.
 Provide value by showing a genuine interest in your prospects — focusing on what’s important to them, building a rapport, and developing a relationship from the start.

 To show genuine interest, you must be consistent, honest, and transparent during all forms of communication.
 Team members that present an open and welcoming attitude are more likely to secure the connections needed to see a sale through fruition.
 The more you learn about your prospects, the better you can assess mutual fit and increase the likelihood of sales and repeat business.
 Get the conversation moving by asking customers about their business challenges.

 - Who are your main competitors, and how do you compare?

 - What are your long- and short-term financial goals?

 - What are the issues or disconnects you’re trying to resolve?

-But how will I remember all of the information that I have gleaned from prospects in the past?
+But how will I remember all of the information I have gleaned from prospects in the past?